The Law is changing!IMPORTANT! Data protection laws are changing soon. Don’t miss out – tell us how you’d prefer to be contacted now.

 Many thinkmoney customers have had problems with credit in the past.
 We’ve always welcomed customers regardless of their credit history – and this will continue.

 Many customers tell us that they want us to help them improve their credit history so that they can borrow in the future – whether that’s finance for a new car, a mortgage, or simply to pass a credit check for a mobile phone contract.

 That’s a key reason why we’re going to start letting the credit reference agencies know that you’ve got an active account with us – let’s take a look at what this could mean for your credit history.

 When applying to take out any form of credit – like a credit card, a loan or a mortgage – the lender will run a credit check on you.
 This means they’ll look at your credit history via one or more of the three credit reference agencies: Experian, Equifax or CallCredit.

 Lenders will be able to see how you’ve borrowed in the past – how you’ve managed your repayments, whether you’ve ever made late payments or had any defaults.
 They’ll also be able to see whether you’ve applied for credit recently, but they won’t see if you were accepted or not.

 Your credit history helps lenders decide whether they’ll offer you credit or not.
 Some other companies may also credit check you – such as landlords, home and motor insurers and mobile phone networks.
 You may even get credit checked by your employer – depending on who you work for and the type of job you have.

 Generally, your credit history shows all of your active current accounts.
-At the moment, your thinkmoney Personal Account doesn’t show on your credit history – but this is set to change soon.
+At the moment, your thinkmoney Managed Current Account doesn’t show on your credit history – but this is set to change soon.